-2. An electronic register shall be set up in which citizens may lend their support to the petitioner, appending their own electronic signature to petitions which have been declared admissible and entered in the register.
+- 4. An electronic register shall be set up in which citizens may lend or withdraw their support to the petitioner, appending their own electronic signature to petitions which have been declared admissible and entered in the register. - 5.
+When investigating petitions, establishing facts or seeking solutions the committee may organise fact-finding visits to the Member State or region concerned by the petition.